Bhiloda

-Bhiloda is a taluka headquarters situated in Aravalli District in the state of Gujarat in India.
+Bhiloda is a taluka headquarters situated in Aravalli District in the state of Gujarat, India.
 It is situated on the banks of the Hathmati River among the Aravalli Hills.

 History

 Bhiloda was a part of Idar State during British rule.
 After independence of India in 1947, Idar State was merged with Union of India.
 From 1947 to 1956, it was a part of Bombay state in the Idar district.
 From 1961 to 2013, Bhiloda was a part of Sabarkantha district which was bifurcated and Aravalli district was formed.

 Demographics

 As of the 2011 census, Bhiloda had a population of 16,074.